 It still looks as new as the day I bought it – twenty years ago.

-Some things that will save you a lot of money in the long-run have a pretty high initial cost.
-It’s because it takes money to save money.
+Some things that will save you a lot of money in the long run have a pretty high initial cost.
+This is because it takes money to save money.

 When It’s the Only Option